Former residence of Soong Ching-ling: History

 The site of Soong Ching Ling's former residence was the mansion of Nalan Mingzhu during the Qing Dynasty.
 During the Qianlong period, Nalan Mingzhu's grandson, Xian'an, was copied out of all his family's assets because of his resistance to powerful ministers, and part of the property was once occupied by Heshen as a private residence.
 In 1791, Qianlong Emperor allocated 53,000 taels of silver to build a garden adjacent to the property for his eleventh son, Prince Cheng Yongxing.
 In 1799, all of Heshen's assets were confiscated, and the compound was given to Yongxing by Jiaqing Emperor.
-In 1888, Prince Cheng Yongxing's descendants were demoted due to hereditary succession and lost their eligibility to reside in the royal residence, and since the original Prince Consort's residence had become a "subterranean residence", the original Prince Cheng Yongxing's residence became the "subterranean residence", and the original Prince Cheng's residence became the "subterranean residence", and the original Prince Cheng's residence became the "subterranean residence".
+In 1888, Prince Cheng Yongxing's descendants were demoted due to hereditary succession and lost their eligibility to reside in the royal residence, and since the original Prince Consort's residence had become a "subterranean residence".
 In 1888, Prince Cheng's residence became the "Residence of the Submerged Dragon", and the former Cheng Prince's Mansion was given to Yixuan, Prince Chun by Empress Dowager Cixi.

 In 1912, the Republic of China was founded, and according to the Conditions of Preferential Treatment for the Qing Family issued by the Beiyang Government, the property rights of the Prince Chun's Mansion belonged to Prince Chun Zaifeng.
 A Greek captain added a two-story mansion in the 1920s.
 In 1924, the main courtyard of the Mansion was expropriated by the Beiyang Government, and Zaifeng moved to the inner residence and the garden section.
 In 1949, Zaifeng sold the royal residence to the Higher Industrial School affiliated to the Ministry of Heavy Industry of the Central People's Government.